chapel-lang/chapel/doc/rst/language/evolution.rst

 interacted poorly with the `ref-pair` feature in the language.
 Additionally, the implementation had several bugs in this area.

-The following example shows how it might be suprising that the `ref-pair` feature behaves very differently for arrays than for other types.
+The following example shows how it might be surprising that the `ref-pair` feature behaves very differently for arrays than for other types.
 As the example shows, this issue affects program behavior and not just const-checking error messages from the compiler.